 State and federal income taxes are also automatically withheld from regular employees' gross wages based on the withholding preferences provided on their W-4 forms.
 Withholding income taxes from regular paychecks ensures workers' income tax payments are spread throughout the year rather than paid in a large lump sum at tax filing time.
 Individuals are responsible for calculating taxes on extra income streams (e.g., investment payouts, rental properties, or independent contractor work).

 Employers are responsible for matching and paying several different payroll taxes every time they issue a paycheck to an employee.
-How much federal tax is deducted from the paycheck?
-Here’s a payroll breakdown
+Here's a payroll breakdown:

 Social Security tax is a federal payroll tax that funds retirement, disability, and survivor benefits under the Federal Insurance Contributions Act (FICA).
-The payroll tax rate for Social Security tax is 6.2% of an employee’s gross wages.
+According to the IRS, the current tax rate for Social Security is 6.2% of an employee's gross wages for both the employee and employer.
 Employees also pay this percentage, which employers withhold from their paychecks and deposit on their behalf.

 Medicare tax is another FICA tax that employers and employees pay out equally.
 It provides health insurance for individuals aged 65 or older and those with certain disabilities.
-The current Medicare tax rate for employers is 1.45% of every employee’s gross wage.
+The current Medicare tax rate for employers is 1.45% of every employee's gross wage, and unlike Social Security, there is no wage base limit, so all covered wages are subject to the tax.
 Employees are responsible for the same tax rate, which payroll automatically withholds each pay period.

 Employees who earn more than $200,000 must pay additional Medicare tax.
 A 0.9% tax rate is applied, although it varies depending on specific thresholds—$250,000 for joint filers, $125,000 for married people who file separately, and $200,000 for other filers.
-Employers do not match the additional Medicare tax, but they’re responsible for calculating and withholding taxes each pay period.
+Employers do not match the additional Medicare tax, but they are responsible for withholding the 0.9% tax from an employee's wages that exceed $200,000 in a calendar year.

 Federal unemployment tax (also referred to as FUTA tax) helps fund unemployment benefits at the federal level.
-Unlike FICA taxes, federal unemployment taxes are solely the employer’s responsibility.
-Employers must pay 6% of the first $7,000 of each employee’s annual wages.
+Unlike FICA taxes, federal unemployment taxes are solely the employer's responsibility.
+As the IRS states, employers must pay a 6% FUTA tax that applies to the first $7,000 of each employee's annual wages.
 Many organizations are eligible for tax credits of 5.4% on federal unemployment tax, which can reduce their FUTA liability to 0.6%.

 State unemployment taxes (aka SUTA taxes) provide unemployment benefits at the state level.
 Tax rates and wage limits vary from state to state and can also be impacted by an individual employer's history of unemployment claims.
 Payroll must check with each state where they employ workers to calculate the correct SUTA tax.